Cholera: History of outbreaks

 The word cholera is from χολέρα kholera from χολή kholē "bile".
 Cholera likely has its origins in the Indian subcontinent as evidenced by its prevalence in the region for centuries.

 References to cholera appear in the European literature as early as 1642, from the Dutch physician Jakob de Bondt's description in his De Medicina Indorum.
 (The "Indorum" of the title refers to the East Indies.
 He also gave first European descriptions of other diseases.)
 But at the time, the word "cholera" was historically used by European physicians to refer to any gastrointestinal upset resulting in yellow diarrhea.
 De Bondt thus used a common word already in regular use to describe the new disease.
 This was a frequent practice of the time.
 It was not until the 1830s that the name for severe yellow diarrhea changed in English from "cholera" to "cholera morbus" to differentiate it from what was then known as "Asiatic cholera", or that associated with origins in India and the East.

 Early outbreaks in the Indian subcontinent are believed to have been the result of crowded, poor living conditions, as well as the presence of pools of still water, both of which provide ideal conditions for cholera to thrive.
 The disease first spread by travelers along trade routes (land and sea) to Russia in 1817, later to the rest of Europe, and from Europe to North America and the rest of the world, (hence the name "Asiatic cholera").
 Seven cholera pandemics have occurred since the early 19th century; the first one did not reach the Americas.
 The seventh pandemic originated in Indonesia in 1961.

 The first cholera pandemic occurred in the Bengal region of India, near Calcutta starting in 1817 through 1824.
 The disease dispersed from India to Southeast Asia, the Middle East, Europe, and Eastern Africa.
 The movement of British Army and Navy ships and personnel is believed to have contributed to the range of the pandemic, since the ships carried people with the disease to the shores of the Indian Ocean, from Africa to Indonesia, and north to China and Japan.

 The second pandemic lasted from 1826 to 1837 and particularly affected North America and Europe.
-Advancements in transportation and global trade, and increased human migration, including soldiers, meant that more people were carrying the disease more widely.
+Advancements in transport and global trade, and increased human migration, including soldiers, meant that more people were carrying the disease more widely.